IhorSvidruk/Tasks/README.md

 overload operator ==.
 The operator returns true if name, age, and personalInfo  of objects are equal

-//Task 2:
+// Task 2:

-Create a Point class which models a 2D point with x and y coordinates should contain:
+// Create a Point class which models a 2D point with x and y coordinates should contain:

 Two instance variables x and y  of int type, that will be available only in this class.